squid-cache/squid-cache.github.io/Features/CacheHierarchy.rst

 prefer_direct off
 nonhierarchical_direct off
 }}}
 The default behavior of Squid in the absence of positive ICP, HTCP, etc replies is to connect to the origin server instead of using parents.
-The SquidConf:prefer_direct '''off''' directive tells Squid to try parents first.
+The SquidConf:prefer_direct '''off''' directive tells Squid to try parents first before DNS listed servers.

 Certain types of requests cannot be cached or are served faster going direct, and Squid is optimized to send them over direct connections by default.
 The SquidConf:nonhierarchical_direct '''off''' directive tells Squid to send these requests via the parent anyway.